Taekwondo at the 2002 Asian Games – Women's 51 kg

 The women's flyweight (−51 kilograms) event at the 2002 Asian Games took place on Friday 11 October 2002 at Gudeok Gymnasium, Busan, South Korea.

-A total of eleven competitors from eleven different countries competed in this event, limited to fighters whose body weight was less than 51 kilograms.
+A total of eleven competitors from eleven countries competed in this event, limited to fighters whose body weight was less than 51 kilograms.

 Lim Su-jeong of South Korea won the gold medal after beating Yaowapa Boorapolchai of Thailand in gold medal match 3–3 by superiority.